-In March this year I joined Herrmann, a 100% remote company.
+In March 2020 I joined Herrmann, a 100% remote company.
 It was exciting but also a little bit daunting as I have never worked for a remote company before.
 Taking into consideration that I am based in South Africa while the leadership team and most of my colleagues are based either in the US or the UK, it all felt very new to me, and I really did not know what to expect, especially when it came to what remote onboarding would be like.

 Lately, we’ve been talking about something that Ann Herrmann-Nehdi calls “rut thinking.”
 It’s just what it sounds like.
 It’s about getting stuck in a single-minded way of approaching a problem or tackling your work or even thinking about the future.
 It may feel like a shortcut because you’re “in the groove,” but from that narrow vantage point, it’s hard to get a clear view of what’s really going on all around you.
 And that makes it even harder to find a potentially better way forward.